Have you experienced the death of someone that was important to you?

 During this process, it is important to find ward in which you can mourn your loss, which could involve strong emotions that may grow, fade or shift as you can move across the various stages of grief.
 The stages are not in order and you may find that you will move up and even revisiting down the different stages the different stages are as follows;

-Grief is the pain you feel when you have lost someone you care about deeply.
+Grief - Grief is the pain you feel when you have lost someone you care about deeply.
 Some people will cry others might get angry and others might withdraw.
 As painful as it is, it is important to let yourself grieve, as denying yourself will only prolong the pain.

 >Adjustment - Once you accept your loss and understand your emotions, you may find yourself adjusting to life.
 The realisation that life still has to go on will sink in and although this will be incredibly hard at first, eventually with time this feeling will ease and you will start to adjust.

-Eventually, you will get to a stage in your life where you will learn to move on.
+Moving on - Eventually you will get to a stage in your life where you will learn to move on.
 You will always remember your loved one and will always keep them clone but you will learn to channel your emotions and cope through everyday life.